-A total of 21,670 parents/carers applied for a place for their child in a Kent school for September 2020, which is an increase of 939 since 2018 and an additional 197 applications when compared to last year.
+A total of 22,264 parents/carers (18,273 from Kent) applied for a place for their child in a Kent school for September 2021, which is an additional 594 applications when compared to last year.
+Despite this, 95.38% of Kent families (17,428) were offered a place at one of the schools they selected.

-From 4pm today (Monday, March 2) thousands of families across Kent will check their emails to find out which secondary school their children have been offered a place at for September this year.
-From 5pm, those who applied online will also be able to log into their accounts to view their offer.
-Those who submitted their applications on a paper form will receive their offers by post, which will be sent by First Class mail on Monday, March 2.
+Families who applied online should check their emails from 4pm today (Monday, March 1) and will be able to log into their accounts from 5pm to view their offer.
+Those who submitted their applications on a paper form will receive their offers by post, which will be sent by First Class mail on Monday, March 1.

-“Throughout the remainder of this process, KCC staff members are ready to speak to parents or carers to answer any questions they may have as well as offer information, advice and support, so I would urge anyone who is concerned to contact them.”
+“Throughout the remainder of the application process, KCC staff members are ready to speak to parents and carers to answer any questions they may have as well as offer information, advice and support, so I would urge anyone who is concerned to contact them.”

-Of the 955 children who were allocated a place by the Local Authority this year, just 113 (11.83%) parents/carers named four eligible preferred schools on their application form while 42 (4.40%) didn’t select any schools their child is eligible to attend.
+Of the 845 children who were allocated a place by the Local Authority this year, just five (0.59%) parents/carers named the full number of eligible preferred schools on their application form while 65 (7.69%) didn’t select any schools their child was eligible to attend.
 This makes it very difficult for officers to identify local schools because the law requires all named preferences to be satisfied before allocations can be made, which often leaves local schools full.
-This is why it is important for families to name four schools on their application form as naming fewer will not increase the chances of being offered a school they want.
+This is why it is important for families to name the maximum number of schools they are able to (six this year, four during ‘normal’ years) on their application form as naming fewer will not increase the chances of being offered a school they want.

 - For further advice about the admission process please email: firstname.lastname@example.org